 Floral formula: * P ; A [2-40]: * P ; G 1.

-Evolution.
-Divergence & Distribution.
-Crown-group diversification in Myristicaceae, some 21-15 m.y.a., is very recent indeed given possible stem ages of the family that are over 100 m.y. more (see above), its distribution throughout the humid tropics, and its apparently low dispersability (J. A. Doyle et al. 2004).
-Sauquet et al. (2003) found that there was a long branch leading to crown Myristicaceae and little molecular divergence between its extant members, which might also suggest recent diversification.
-In this respect Myristicaceae can be compared with Annonaceae, also pantropical but a little younger; there diversification may have begun mid-Cretaceous or slightly later (Doyle et al. 2004; Scharaschkin & Doyle 2005; esp.
+Evolution: Divergence & Distribution.
+Crown-group diversification in Myristicaceae, some 21-15 Ma, is very recent indeed given possible stem ages of the family that are over 100 Ma more (see above), its distribution throughout the humid tropics, and its apparently low dispersability (J. A. Doyle et al. 2004).
+Sauquet et al. (2003) also found a long branch leading to crown Myristicaceae and little molecular divergence between its extant members, which also suggests recent diversification.
+In this respect Myristicaceae can be compared with Annonaceae, also pantropical but a little younger, however, there diversification may have begun mid-Cretaceous or slightly later (Doyle et al. 2004; Scharaschkin & Doyle 2005; esp.
 Couvreur et al. 2011a; Doyle et al. 2012).

-Chemistry, Morphology, etc. There are free phloem strands in the center of the midrib bundle.
+Chemistry, Morphology, etc..
+There are free phloem strands in the centre of the midrib bundle.
 The wood rays are not notably broad.

 Inflorescence morphology is a little confusing.
 Ronse de Craene (2010; see also Armstrong & Tucker 1986) shows a large, abaxial "bracteole" in addition to paired lateral prophyllar/bracteolar-like structures that may (staminate inflorescence) or may not subtend buds.
 The "bract" immediately below the staminate flower of Myristica fragrans has a very broad base.

-There are three traces per perianth lobe (Siddiqui & Wilson 1976).
+The perianth lobes each have three traces (Siddiqui & Wilson 1976).
 The synandrium of Myristica has a sterile apex, probably axial (Armstrong & Tucker 1986), and judging from the vasculature, the unithecal anthers found in some species of Myristica represent half of a divided bithecal anther (Wilson & Maculans 1967; Armstrong & Tucker 1986); anthers in Knema are tetrasporangiate (Xu & Ronse de Craene 2010a).
+However, the androecial vasculature varies as does the nature of the central sterile column of the staminate flower (G.-F. Yang & Xu 2016).
 For the complex vascularisation of the carpel in Myristica, see Wilson and Maculans (1967), and for the vascularization of the ovule in Myristica fragrans, see Dickison (2000).
 A small structure developing between the two integuments is reported by Nair (1972).
 Corner (1976) commented on the complexity of the seed coat in Myristicaceae which is as elaborate as that of any other angiosperm.
-Not all taxa appear to have a multiplicative testa, and some have a multiplicative tegmen; the ruminations may develop best in the pachychalazal part of the seed.
+Not all taxa have a multiplicative testa, and some have a multiplicative tegmen; the ruminations may develop best in the pachychalazal part of the seed.

-Chemistry, Morphology, etc. There is more than one kind of cortical vascular system here, and what parts of the flower are supplied by which system varies (Ronse De Craene et al. 2003, see also Deroin 1991, 1999a).
+Chemistry, Morphology, etc..
+There is more than one kind of cortical vascular system in the flower in this clade, and what parts of the flower are supplied by which system varies (Ronse De Craene et al. 2003, see also Deroin 1991, 1999a).